Ear Ringing After Shooting: Early Action Is Key

 Ringing in the right ear may indicate that you are left-handed and shot with your right ear closer to the muzzle and your left ear would be protected by the shadow effect.

 The “head shadow effect” provides up to a 30 decibel reduction in the sounds reaching the other ear.
-Extensive research indicates that hunters, especially those exposed to firearms regularly, tend to have greater hearing loss, more so in the ear closer to the muzzle.
+Extensive research indicates that hunters, especially those exposed to firearms regularly, tend to have greater hearing loss than the average population, and the ear closer to the muzzle is the most affected.

 In the context of shooting guns, tinnitus can last anywhere from hours to days.
 The initial damage to the inner ear is the event that triggers tinnitus in the short term.
 However, what causes tinnitus to last is when the brain starts to rewire and pay more attention to the tinnitus sound.